Translate to:

 • is there room for a workbench?

-• if the laundry area is in the garage, is there a sink nearby? (this should only be the case in an attached garage)
+• if the laundry area is in the garage, is there a sink nearby?

-• often the water heater and furnace are located in the garage, if it’s attached: are they safely positioned so that cars won’t hit them?
+• often the water heater and furnace are located in the garage, if it’s attached: are they safely positioned so that cars won’t hit them? (do they need a bollard to protect them?)

 • have the current owners put too much storage onto the garage rafters?
 This will cause sagging, which is visible from the street – look for the garage door frame to sink a little in the middle